 A photographer most of my life, I have, over the last decade developed my work considerably.
 In 2013 I was awarded the Licentiate Distinction by the Royal Photographic Society, and followed this up with the Associate Distinction in 2014.
 I am currently working towards a Fellowship.
 Some of my images have been selected for exhibitions by the Royal Photographic Society and by Black Swan Arts Open in Frome.
-I am a volunteer photographer for The Churches Conservation Trust and have built up a significant collection of images of historic churches through this work.
+I have been a volunteer photographer for The Churches Conservation Trust and have built up a significant collection of images of historic churches through this work.

 Most people today take photographs, if only on their phones, and everyone takes photos for different reasons – to record a moment in time, a place, something of beauty, an amusing event.
 As a psychotherapist and counsellor for nearly 20 years much of my digital and fine art work has been greatly influenced by my work.
 I aim to convey an interpretation of the multi-layered nature of memories and dreams, an insight into the unconscious, with which you, the observer, can interact.